Njål Norheim, Director of Insurance and Partner at Eiendomsfinans, has clear ideas about what it takes to be a top-performing finance organisation.

 As brokers for many of Norway’s largest financial institution, we are expected to reach certain targets.
 Business Analyze tells us whether we are on target or how much we are off.
 It shows where we have the biggest opportunity.

 In our organisation, we don’t keep performance a secret.
-If Drammen is sees they are falling behind Bergen, you can bet Drammen will work hard to close the gap.
+If Drammen sees they are falling behind Bergen, you can bet Drammen will work hard to close the gap.

 I believe a sales organisation without scoreboards is like a runner without a watch.
 How does that go?